 Thankfully, I didn’t and the real ‘big break’ was finally having the guts to listen to my heart and dedicate the time and energy to doing what I love to do.
 My readership slowly grew, people told me they liked what I created and I felt happy, so I just kept going.
 One day I made the decision, mentally, to really truly give it a go… the moment I committed to it, it grew more and more

 This question used to really bother me because it felt really intrusive having strangers ask you how you make money and I used to loathe answering the question.
 I’ve gotten used to it, but prefer not to go into too much detail.
 I earn enough money to live a life I love, that is all anyone needs to know.
 My income is derived from a few sources.
 I don’t place advertising on LGB because I hate advertising popping up on sites when I’m trying to read them.
 Instead, I monetise the site through sponsored content and reviews.
 I always do my research before I say yes to a review and don’t provide any false or misleading information.
 If I wouldn’t genuinely recommend a place to my own friends or family, then I’m not going to recommend it to LGB readers either because you guys are like family too.

 As I said, I love to write!
-So I do some freelance travel writing for a few different companies including Brisbane’s BMag and I also do food reviews and write-ups for Urban List, both of which I absolutely LOVE.
+So I do freelance travel writing for a few different companies.
 From time to time I do some freelance photography work, but it’s not something I want to take over too much of my time.
 I prefer to put my time and love into writing.

 ‘How do you find work?
 Does it come to you or do you seek it out?’